sksuman97/Topic-Modeling-of-BBC-News-Articles/README.md

 ## <b> Problem Description </b>

-### In this project your task is to identify major themes/topics across a collection of BBC news articles.
-You can use clustering algorithms such as Latent Dirichlet Allocation (LDA), Latent Semantic Analysis (LSA) etc.
+### In this project our task is to identify major themes/topics across a collection of BBC news articles.

 ----